 - Prescription drug coverage

-- Rehabilitation services and devices: This includes services and therapies designed to help people with injuries, disabilities or chronic conditions recover mental or physical skills, as well as gain these skills (known as habilitative).
+- Rehabilitation services and devices: This includes services and therapies designed to help people with injuries, disabilities or chronic conditions recover mental or physical skills, as well as gain these skills (known as habilitative or chronic disease management).

 - Laboratory testing services